Decorative vents serve as a classy accent while keeping the air flowing

-Registers are the vents through which air enters a room from the heating and cooling systems.
+Registers are the vents that control air flow into a room from heating and cooling systems.

-• They are located on walls and ceilings so that cold air can fall into a room, and in floors so hot air can rise.
+- Registers can be used in walls and ceilings so cold air can fall into a room, and in floors so heated air can rise.

-• If they are blocked the temperature in a room can be greatly affected.
+- If they become blocked, the air temperature in the room can be greatly affected.

 Grilles are the vents through which air is pulled out of a room for circulation back to the central heating or cooling unit.

-• They may be located in floors, ceilings and walls.
+They may be located in floors, ceilings or walls.

-• Placement assists circulation within a room; and an unobstructed flow is required for heating/cooling
+Placement assists circulation within a room, and an unobstructed flow is required for system efficiency.

-How to Measure for Replacement Registers & Grilles
+How to Measure for Replacement Registers and Grilles

-Note if the register or grille you are replacing is for a wall, ceiling or floor.
+Locate the register or grille you are replacing and note if it is for a wall, ceiling or floor.

-Remove screws holding the vent in place.
-If the vent is held in place by its own weight or tension, pull the vent forward and out of the opening.
+Remove the screws that hold the vent in place.
+Pull the vent forward and out of the opening.

 Measure the size of the air duct opening.
 Do not measure the old register or vent.
-Write down the measurements as Width and Length because this is how register and grille packaging is labeled.
+Note the measurements as width and length as that is how they are packed and labeled.